stat6250-w18/course-questions-wiki/week-10/README.md

 - Question (nshrivastava2-stat6250): Infile statement has DELIMITER= option which specifies characters (other than the blank default character) to use as the delimiter that are being read.
 Common delimiters include comma (,), vertical pipe (|), semi-colon (;) , and the tab.
 What has been use for a tab in option to define tab delimeter?
 - Answer(nshrivastava2-stat6250): In order to specify a tab delimiter, one can use hexadecimal value i.e DLM=’09’x.
 - Question(tchan49-stat6250):What are some common delimiters for DELIMITER= statement to define?
-- *Question* (asharda-stat6250): Why is the "replace" option excluded?.
+- *Question* (asharda-stat6250): Why is the "replace" option excluded?
+- *Answer* (sbagdi-stat6250): In order to prevent pre-existing data-set in the owrk library from over written.
 - *Question* (aacharya4−stat6250): What would have been the value for the delimiter option in the proc import step in case a .tsv file i.e tab seperated file was used?
 - *Answer* (aacharya4−stat6250): The delimiter option in proc import step should have been specified as "09"x, which is a hexadecimal representation of a tab character if a .tsv file was used.
 - Question (ttruong59-stat6250): Why is “dlm” assigned for DBMS= option in proc import?